w3f/polkadot-wiki/docs/general/polkadot-v1.md

 Ideally, a network should be decentralized "enough" to make it practically impossible for someone to exert manipulative or malicious influence on the network.
-So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing on-chain treasury and open governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.
+So, **decentralization is a tool while the goal is resilience**, which is achieved by additionally providing an on-chain treasury and open governance mechanism allowing continuous incentives for the network's participants without relying on intermediaries or centralized entities.